PE

 We are very proud to have received our Platinum games award in 2025.
 This is a reflection of how successful PE is at Antrobus, both in the school day and in outside competitions.

-P.E at Great Budworth
+P.E at Gr5et Budworth

 We have just recevied the Gold School Games Mark which we are very proud of.